khueue/prolongo/README.md

 ## Todo

- * Finish the decoder.
+ * Clean up the decoder.
+What is and what isn't a value_xxx?
+Extract preds?
- * Write more decoder tests.
  * Research exception handling in Prolog.

 ## Thoughts